dahuapp/dahuapp.github.io/README.md

 # Convention

-For the web page to be nicely designed we have to respect few convention.
+For the web page to be nicely designed we have to respect few conventions.

 ## Images